-Our reinsurance arrangement with Riversource Life Insurance Company covers a runoff block of single-premium life insurance policies.
+2) Our reinsurance arrangement with Riversource Life Insurance Company covers a runoff block of single-premium life insurance policies.

 We also participate in reinsurance programs in which we share portions of our U.S. mortgage insurance risk written on loans originated or purchased by lenders with captive reinsurance companies affiliated with these lenders.
 In return, we cede to the captive reinsurers a predetermined portion of our gross premiums on flow insurance written.
 New insurance written through the bulk channel generally is not subject to these arrangements.
-See "Item 1-Business-U.S. Mortgage Insurance" for additional information regarding reinsurance captives.
-As of December 31, 2009, we had a reinsurance recovery of \$673 million where cumulative losses have exceeded the attachment points in several captive reinsurance arrangements.
+See "Item 1-Business-U.S. Mortgage Insurance" for additional information regarding reinsurance recovery of \$673 million where cumulative losses have exceeded the attachment points in several captive reinsurance arrangements.